-Pantry Linguine in Clam Sauce may just be the foxiest meal to emerge almost entirely from your pantry.
+This Linguine in Clam Sauce recipe may just be the foxiest meal to emerge almost entirely from your pantry.
 Done in just under twenty minutes, this is a go-to for Date Night when times are busy.

-In fact, the Romano cheese and parsley (flat leaf, please) are the only ingredients that don't come from my pantry.
+In fact, the Romano cheese and flat leaf parsley are the only ingredients that don't come from my pantry.

 All said and done, this dish takes under 20 minutes to prepare if you make the sauce while the pasta boils.
 You can see my process in the images below.